lowskidev/pristine-typescript-react-material-ui-cordova/README.md

 # Apache Cordova mobile framework

-You will have to have Apache Cordova https://cordova.apache.org installed fully use this repo you can do this by runnning the following command in your terminal `npm install -g cordova`
+You will need to have Apache Cordova https://cordova.apache.org installed fully to use this repo properly.
+You can do this by runnning the following command in your terminal `npm install -g cordova`

 This repo comes with a cordova app already bundeled with it, which resides in the `cordovaapp` directory where you will find a file named `config.xml`.
 Inside that file you can edit your: app name, app description , author information which is recommended since the default is `HelloCordova`